n-grubb/noahgrubb.com/src/site/projects/seth-godin.md

 ### Project Overview:
 The primary goal of this project was to refresh Seth's long-running and very popular marketing blog.
 I teamed up with Seth's art director, [Alex Peck](https://alxpck.com/), to implement a redesign for the blog.
 I created a completely custom theme to accomodate the new design and a handful of plugins for a variety of new features.

-The blog was previously built on Typepad but Seth decided it was time to move it to a more modern platform.
+The blog was previously built on Typepad, but Seth decided it was time to move it to a more modern platform.
 We created a new site architecture and developed a plan to migrate all of the old content over to the WordPress site.

 <h3><span>Challenge:</span>"Star the Post"</h3>